aws/aws-cli/awscli/examples/ssm/create-association-batch.rst

 **To create multiple associations**

-This example associates the configuration document ``AWS-UpdateSSMAgent`` with instances ``i-0cb2b964d3e14fd9f`` and ``i-0000293ffd8c57862``.
+This example associates a configuration document with multiple instances.
 The output returns a list of successful and failed operations, if applicable.

 Command::